 Amid the generic home designs outside Munich, Buero Wagner created this small black house that stands out in more ways than one.
-It is set near Lake Ammersee, sandwiched between two existing homes, an office building and a multifamily home.
+It is set near Lake Ammersee, between two existing homes, an office building and a multifamily home.

 Faceted Black House

 Designed by Benjamin Heller, this black house has a jewel-like appearance with its black panels shining like facets on a gemstone.
-Locates in Öhningen, a health resort near Lake Constance, Germany, it sits at the edge of the neighborhood.
+Locates in Öhningen, a health resort near Lake Constance, Germany, it sits at the cliff of the neighborhood.

 House in Silhouette

 The black facade of the home is ideal for a low-density 1.6-acre lot, where there is plenty of green space.
-The dark house lends a distinctive air and helps set it into the landscape as a complementary structure.
+The unique dark house lends a distinctive air and helps set it into the landscape as a complementary structure.

 Black Riverside Home

-Choosing to have a black facade is a bold and brave move, and this home in Užliedžiai, Lithuania uses it to best advantage.
-Set on the side of the Nevezis river in a forest setting, this house blends with the surroundings in an effortless way.
+Choosing to have a dark facade is a bold and brave move, and this home in Užliedžiai, Lithuania uses it to its best advantage.
+Set on the side of the Nevezis river in a forest home setting, this house blends with the surroundings in an effortless way.

 Sustainable Australian Home

 All this echoes the sea, sitting just off the property.
-Vertical lines in the cladding mimic the tall slender trees if the forest.
-Dulux Black Ace window shrouds, frames, pergola and flashings help highlight the building’s outline and make even more vibrant the interior that is visible through the large windows.
+Vertical lines in the cladding mimic the tall slender trees of the forest.
+Dulux Black Ace window shrouds, frames, pergola and flashings highlight the building’s outline.
+Thus, they make the interior that is visible through the large windows even more vibrant